jbk2/fakebook/README.md

 - refactor conversations and messages controllers:
   - rationalise #find_or_create_user between controllers
-  - have user#show message button uses Restful path, i.e. post to messages_path calling #create
+  - have user#show message button use Restful path, i.e. post to messages_path calling #create
   - build message create form with @conversation too, perhaps, so that the message is built on the conversation
   - use dom_id helper
 - validate that there cannot be more than one conversation with the same 2 users